npflueger/npflueger.github.io/_includes/cv.md

 - Amherst College Fellowship Committee (2023-25; chair 2024-25)
 - Co-organizer for the Valley Geometry Seminar (2018-present).
-- Co-organizer for the Bi-annual Tropical and Algebraic Meetings of Brown and Yale (2014-present), including serving at primary organizer of the Spring 2019 meeting at Amherst College.
+- Co-organizer for the Bi-annual Tropical and Algebraic Meetings of Brown and Yale (2014-present), including serving as primary organizer of the Spring 2019 meeting at Amherst College.
 - Served as referee for papers in the following mathematics journals: Advances in Mathematics; Algebra and Number Theory; Algebraic Combinatorics; Communications in Algebra; Documenta Mathematica; European Journal of Mathematics; Forum of Math Pi; International Mathematics Research Notices; Inventiones Mathematicae; Journal of the American Mathematical Society; Journal for Pure and Applied Algebra; Mathematische Zeitschrift; Notices of the American Mathematical Society.
 - Organizer of the Walker Prize Examination at Amherst, 2022-2023.
 - Math Comprehensive exam / honors qualifying exam co-coordinator (2019-2020)